Ages 11–25

 • Inclusive environment for a wide range of needs (ASD, ADHD, anxiety, EBSNA, SEMH)

-Students with animals at Changing Lives
+Students in animal-assisted learning at Changing Lives

 Frequently Asked Questions